bridge in New Town Prague

 As a Holidaymaker

 It’s no surprise that New Town Prague offers so much to see and do as one of the larger districts in the city.
-It’s unfortunate that it gets overshadowed by other landmarks in Prague.
+Unfortunately, it gets overshadowed by other landmarks in Prague.
 But if you love culture and art nouveau architecture be sure to add this neighbourhood to your Prague itinerary.